heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-16-commonly-used-git-commands-cheatsheet.md

 ### Checking the basic configurations

-I have been working on multiple git servers, so I have to ensure my `user.name` and `user.email` I used are correct.
+I have been working on multiple git servers, so I have to ensure my `user.name` and `user.email` that I used are correct.

 ```bash
 # Check user.name & user.email